Sharing and knowledge

 The Energy Transition Education and Research Program began at the University of Barcelona under the direction of Mariano Marzo, professor of Stratigraphy and lecturer of Energy Resources and Oil Geology.
-It has since been extended to the Polytechnic University of Madrid (UPM), where it is directed by Óscar García, director of the School of Industrial Engineering (ETSII-UPM), and to the Comillas Pontifical University, where it is led by José Ignacio Linares, industrial engineer, professor of Thermal Machines and Engines and professor of Thermodynamics and Energy Engineering at Comillas ICAI.
+It has since been extended to the Polytechnic University of Madrid (UPM), where it is led by Óscar García, director of the School of Industrial Engineering (ETSII-UPM); to the Comillas Pontifical University, where it is led by José Ignacio Linares, industrial engineer, professor of Thermal Machines and Engines, and professor of Thermodynamics and Energy Engineering at Comillas ICAI; and to the University of Navarra, where it is led by Tomas Gómez-Acebo, professor in the Tecnun Mechanical Engineering and Materials Department.

-The program at UB is primarily focused on promoting the knowledge and dissemination of CO2 recovery and re-use systems, one of the great objectives in the fight against climate change.
-The Program and the Program at Comillas will be centered around the keys to decarbonizing industry from a technological, economic, and social point of view.
+The University of Barcelona program primarily centers on promoting the knowledge and dissemination of CO2 recovery and re-use systems, a major objective in the fight against climate change.
+The UPM program is focused on sustainable mobility; the Comillas program on the keys to decarbonizing industry from a technological, economic, and social point of view; and the Navarra program on hydrogen and key aspects related with the production, distribution, and end-user availability for sustainable mobility.

 A Chair within a network of universities